 2. Handling the meat too much.

-The amount the meat is handled has a direct impact on the texture of the burger.
+How the meat is handled has a direct impact on the texture of the burger.
 It can be the difference between a loosely packed, tender, juicy burger, and a tough, dry puck.
 It's best to keep the handling to a minimum.

 → Follow this tip: When forming the patties, handle the meat as little as possible.
 You'll be rewarded with a more tender burger.
 They might look nice, but resist the temptation to make the patties look neat and tidy.
 Instead, use fist-sized chunks of the ground beef and press them into rough patties against your work surface with the palm of your hand.